Criticism of communist states

-Excess deaths under communist party rule have been discussed as part of a critical analysis of communist party rule.
-According to Klas-Göran Karlsson, discussion of the number of victims of communist party rule has been "extremely extensive and ideologically biased."
-Any attempt to estimate a total number of killings under communist party rule depends greatly on definitions, ranging from a low of 10–20 million to as high as 148 million.
-The criticism of some of the estimates are mostly focused on three aspects, namely that (i) the estimates are based on sparse and incomplete data when significant errors are inevitable; (ii) the figures are skewed to higher possible values; and (iii) those dying at war and victims of civil wars, Holodomor and other famines under communist party rule should not be counted.
+Excess deaths under communist states have been discussed as part of a critical analysis of the governance of communist states.
+According to Klas-Göran Karlsson, discussion of the number of victims under communist states has been "extremely extensive and ideologically biased."
+Any attempt to estimate a total number of killings by communist states depends greatly on definitions, ranging from a low of 10–20 million to as high as 148 million.
+The criticism of some of the estimates are mostly focused on three aspects, namely that (i) the estimates are based on sparse and incomplete data when significant errors are inevitable; (ii) the figures are skewed to higher possible values; and (iii) those dying at war and victims of civil wars, Holodomor and other famines in communist states should not be counted.
 Others have argued that, while certain estimates may not be accurate, "quibbling about numbers is unseemly.
 What matters is that many, many people were killed by communist regimes."
 Right-wing commentators argue that these excess deaths and killings are an indictment of communism, while opponents of this view, including members of the political left, argue that these killings were aberrations caused by specific authoritarian regimes instead of communism, and point to mass deaths that they claim were caused by capitalism and anti-communism as a counterpoint to communist killings.

 Background and overview

 After the Russian Revolution, communist party rule was consolidated for the first time in Soviet Russia (later the largest constituent republic of the Soviet Union, formed in December 1922) and criticized immediately domestically and internationally.
 During the first Red Scare in the United States, the takeover of Russia by the communist Bolsheviks was considered by many a threat to free markets, religious freedom and liberal democracy.
 Meanwhile, under the tutelage of the Communist Party of the Soviet Union, the only party permitted by the Soviet Union constitution, state institutions were intimately entwined with those of the party.
 By the late 1920s, Joseph Stalin consolidated the regime's control over the country's economy and society through a system of economic planning and five-year plans.

 Between the Russian Revolution and the Second World War, Soviet-style communist rule only spread to one state that was not later incorporated into the Soviet Union.
 In 1924, communist rule was established in neighboring Mongolia, a traditional outpost of Russian influence bordering the Siberian region.
 However, throughout much of Europe and the Americas criticism of the domestic and foreign policies of the Soviet regime among anticommunists continued unabated.
 After the end of World War II, the Soviet Union took control over the territories reached by the Red Army, establishing what later became known as the Eastern Bloc.
-Following the Chinese Communist Revolution, the People's Republic of China was proclaimed in 1949 under the leadership of the Chinese Communist Party.
+Following the Chinese Communist Revolution, the People's Republic of China was proclaimed in October 1949 by Mao Zedong, leader of the Chinese Communist Party.